cmugpi/cmugpi.github.io/topics/terminal-usage/files-commands/index.md

 <!--
 ## Running Executables (chmod)

-Very frequently, you'll want to run executables that you've either written or compiled.
+Very frequently, you will want to run executables that you've either written or compiled.
 For example, if you have an executable file named `a.out` in your current directory, you'd run `./a.out` (`.` stands for your current working directory).

-The `./` is necessary because if you don't specify a path to the executable, bash only checks in the directories listed in the `PATH` variable (more on this later), and the directory `.` is in is almost certainly not in your PATH.
+The `./` is necessary because if you do not specify a path to the executable, bash only checks in the directories listed in the `PATH` variable (more on this later), and the directory `.` is in is almost certainly not in your PATH.
 (System utilities, like the commands we